rslater12/XRPL_Transactions/README.md

-set require destination tag for account, set transfer rate for account, set a trustline for the account,
+set require destination tag for account, set transfer rate for account, set a trustline for the account, get transaction history (unable to get some transaction history using ripple lib like checks so added code using rippled-ws-client)

 Not tested setTrustline.js or CreateDEXoffer.js